-This last weekend was the Peach Party, our midsummer thanksgiving to all the bounty that comes our way, year after year.
+In August of 2012, we had the Peach Party, our midsummer thanksgiving to all the bounty that comes our way, year after year.
 Then Monday morning, amid tears and hugs, we sent our daughter Claire off to her last year at Cal State Monterey.
-Monday saw the first day of picking of the O’Henry peach, our last peach of the season.
+Monday saw the first day of picking of the O’Henry peach, our previous peach of the season.
 The first planting of our winter crops has just broken through the surface of the soil.
 Tomatoes, peppers, and eggplant look like they will start about the middle of August.
 Beginnings and endings, beginnings and endings, may they go on forever.